25 Feb An introduction to Commercial Legal Protection cover

-What does the Solution Commercial Legal Protection Policy cover?
+What does the CRM Brokers Solution – Commercial Legal Protection policy cover?

 Legal expenses insurance complements other classes of insurance as it lowers the financial burden associated with legal disputes and also provides access to legal advice and assistance which could curb the need for full-scale litigation.

 Under the Solution Underwriting wording a Dispute means any civil legal proceedings or action in a Court or Tribunal either commenced by the Insured or commenced against the Insured by a third party which relates to the Insured’s core business activities and which falls within one of the policy’s Head of Cover below.

 Head of Cover 1: Contractual Disputes regarding Supply of Good and/or Services

 Perhaps the most valuable Head of Cover for most SMEs, this section covers the Insured’s own legal costs and any legal costs awarded against them both when defending a claim against them by a customer or supplier; and when pursuing a customer or supplier over the breach of a term in a written commercial contract.

 Examples include where a retailer Insured has had to pursue a supplier over sub-standard goods which they had bought to sell on; and where the Insured has a lawyer defend them when they have refused to pay a hire company for a faulty piece of plant or equipment leased to them.